secretstartups/handbook/people-group/learning-and-development/index.html.md

 _Why we exist_

-L&D is here to guide team members on their career journey by maintaining a culture of learning and development so that GitLab is a great place to work.
-We ensure team members can do their jobs so that GitLab can achieve results that make our customers and people happy.
+L&D is here to guide team members on their career journey.
+We strive to foster a culture of learning and development so that GitLab remains a great place to work.
+When our team members can do their jobs, our customers are happy as a result.
+This makes everyone at Gitlab happy!

 ### Vision

 _Where are we going_

-A future where GitLab is best in class organization for remote learning & development, recognized by industry leaders.
-A future where **everyone contributes** to a culture of curiosity driven by team members.
+GitLab seeks to be recognized as a top organization for remote learning & development.
+We aim for a future where **everyone contributes** to a culture of curiosity.

 ### Mission

 _What we do_

-We equip and empower individual contributors and people leaders to access self-service learning that role models a culture of development.
-We do this by:
+We empower individual contributors and equip leaders through self-service learning.
+We accomplish a culture of development by:

 - Focusing on skill-based learning
-- Enabling access to resources to improve career mobility
+- Providing resources to improve career mobility
 - Developing learning journeys for teams throughout the organization

 ### Objectives